anshul45-github/My-First-Project/README.md

 Through that password you get access to the java code.
 For deobfuscating this code, you not only have to crack the key but also make a change in the code.

----------------In case, you are stuck somewhere, then at the end I'll list all the passwords and methods to deobfuscate the codes-----------------
+------------In case, you are stuck somewhere, then at the end I'll list all the passwords and methods to deobfuscate the codes--------------

 **NOTE:-** No obfuscation tools have been used to obfuscate the code.
 No AI tools have been used to structure the code.